pagkly/Zed/Investopedia/Investing/Economic Depreciation .md

 During the housing crisis of 2008, homeowners in the hardest-hit areas, such as Las Vegas, saw the value of their homes depreciate by as much as 60%.

 Hypothetically, economic influences can also lead to increases in value or economic appreciation.
-Following the height of the 2008 financial crisis, regulators and the central bank took steps to improve economic conditions for the housing market that resulted in a housing market rebound and significant economic appreciation in real estate values from one appraisal to the next.
+Following the height of the 2008 financial crisis, regulators and the central bank took steps to improve [[Economic Conditions]] for the housing market that resulted in a housing market rebound and significant economic appreciation in real estate values from one appraisal to the next.

 ## Valuing Assets